iamericfletcher/CoffeeFacts/README.md

 - **Frontend**: Express with EJS templates, Axios to communicate with the backend
 - **Process Management**: PM2
 - **Rate Limiting**: Express Rate Limit

+## Rate Limiting
+The API has a rate-limit of 100 requests per 15 minutes per IP.

+## Middleware
+- `limiter`: Handles rate limiting.
+- `isAdmin`: Checks if the logged-in user is an admin.

+## UserFlow
+- User logs in with Auth0.
+- User is redirected to the homepage.
+- User can view a random coffee fact on the homepage.
+- User can view their profile.
+- User can add a new coffee fact from their profile.
+- User can edit or delete coffee facts they've previously submitted from their profile page.
+- User can edit or delete coffee facts they've submitted but not yet reviewed by an admin from their profile page.
+- Admin can view admin panel.
+- Admin can view all unapproved facts from the admin panel.
+- Admin can approve or reject a pending fact from the admin panel.

 ## Database Schema